Effingham County, Georgia

 - 2000 - The population of Effingham County exceeds 37,000, marking significant growth compared to previous decades.

-This timeline provides a concise overview of the key events in the history of Effingham County, Georgia.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Effingham County, Georgia.